TheEt1234/async_controller/Docs.md

 # env_plus
 - An experimental, way more powerful environment, *disabled by default*

-  Functions in this environment are limited in theese ways:
+  (most) functions in this environment are limited in theese ways:

   1) string sandbox gets escaped in functions that don't execute arbitrary user input/functions
+      - what this means is that `string.sub = function(...) return "hehe" end` won't matter (i think it would only modify `"a":sub` but still)
   2) arguments get checked for string length, if it exceeds 64000 it will error
-  3) if the hook dies (from timeout?) it will throw an error
+  3) if the hook dies it will throw an error
+      - If the code times out under a pcall, it will catch it and the hook will still get destroyed
+      - So if we detect that the hook is gone, we throw an error

   Here is the stuff:
   ## minetest